 Untreated BPH has the potential to lead to more serious complications, ranging from urinary tract infections (UTIs) and stones in the bladder or kidney, to urinary retention and kidney damage.

 It is important that you report any bothersome symptoms promptly to your urologist as we have many effective treatments to help you.

-We serve the communities of Laguna Hills, Irvine, Mission Viejo, Santa Ana, Anaheim, Costa Mesa, Lake Forest, Newport Beach, Huntington Beach, Laguna Beach, Laguna Niguel, Dana Point, and San Clemente, Los Angeles, and San Diego.
+We serve the communities of Laguna Hills, Irvine, Mission Viejo, Santa Ana, Anaheim, Costa Mesa, Lake Forest, Huntington Beach, Laguna Beach, Laguna Niguel, Dana Point, and San Clemente, Los Angeles, and San Diego.
 Discover today’s most advanced, effective urology care.
 Trust Orange County Urology Associates for real solutions.
 Call us at 949.855.1101or use our convenient online Request an Appointment form to schedule your consultation with one of our urologists.